rmosolgo/graphql-ruby/guides/introduction.md

 - `object`: The "parent" of this field (in the above case, it's the query root, not very useful)
 - `arguments`: A hash with arguments passed to the field (keys will be strings)
-- `context`: An arbitrary object defined when running the query (see other guide)
+- `context`: An arbitrary object defined when running the query (see [Executing queries](http://www.rubydoc.info/github/rmosolgo/graphql-ruby/file/guides/executing_queries.md))

 #### The query root type